themue/site.themue.dev/content/career/index.md

 ## Experience

-### 2019---Present :: Team Lead and Solution Engineer :: Kubermatic
+### 2019---Present :: Team Lead and Consultant :: Kubermatic

 - Oldenburg, Germany - Remote in an international team
+- Team Lead with up to 4 team members
 - Consulting and customer support regarding cloud native technologies, Kubernetes, and Docker
 - Implementation of customer specific Kubernetes operators
 - Trainer for cloud native technologies